beginning of content

 What is bullying?

-Bullying is when people deliberately use words or actions repeatedly against an individual or a group to cause physical, social and/or psychological harm.
-They usually want to make the person feel less powerful or helpless.
+Bullying is when people use words or actions on purpose to hurt an individual or a group, either physically, socially, psychologically or over the internet.
+They repeat this behaviour again and again.
+They usually want to make the person or group feel less powerful or helpless.

 Why do people bully?